rafalcode/bioinfgloss/README.md

 E

 Effective population size:
-Simply put: the number of individuals that achieve repdocutive success.
+Simply put: the number of individuals that achieve reproductive success in a population.

 I